Back to services list

 Audiometry (hearing)

-• Occasional exposed to the action value of 80 dB (A) or above and have a significant sensitivity to noise identified via medical history.
+• Workers occasionally exposed to noise levels of 80 dB or workers who have a significant sensitivity to noise identified via medical history.

 What does it involve?